waggle-sensor/waggle-rpi-pxeboot/README.md

 Creates Debian Package that set's up DHCP, NFS, and TFTP service on NX to allow for PXE booting a RPI4.
 Build's out RPI overlay rootfs and boot files inside package.

+The produced Debian package is used by [wildnode-image](https://github.com/waggle-sensor/wildnode-image) to produce the Wild Waggle Node NX Build.

 ## Usage (how to build the rpi-pxeboot deb package)

 To build a version of this debian package simply run the build.sh script: